Return to The Henning's Home Page.

 Worst Used Volvos

-The dealer doesn't make as much on this deal, basically just payment for the paperwork since he has no inventory, investment, etc. Use a dealer that is experienced.
+Use a dealer that is experienced.
 There is a lot of paperwork since your insurance, title, delivery, home shipment and payment are all done in advance.
-It is best to start 4 or 5 months ahead to get what you want when you want.
+It is best to start 2 or 3 months ahead to get what you want when you want.
 Don't try to rush it.
 To save money, work it out so you can pick the car up where there is free delivery and drop it off where there is free dropoff.
 Volvo pays the duty when you ship it home.
-We then pay sales tax on the used car value.

-We just bought a new Volvo through European Delivery for the 6th time.
-We can get exactly what we want since Volvo has certain options they add to all cars they ship to dealers in US, but don't require for European Delivery.
+In 2011, we bought a new Volvo through European Delivery for the 7th time.
+We got exactly what we wanted since Volvo has certain options they add to all cars they ship to dealers in US, but don't require for European Delivery.
 We saved $3,000 on the car, plus we didn't have to pay for options we didn't want which saved us over $1,000 more.
-In addition they gave us a free roundtrip airfare (for 1) and free hotel room.
-We bought the V70XC but got it without the sunroof which is mandatory on all dealer shipments.
+In addition they gave us a free roundtrip airfare (for 2) and 4 free nites in a hotel.
+We bought the XC60 but got it without the sunroof which is mandatory on all USA dealer shipments.
 I would rather have the additional headroom rather than the sunroof.
-We also didn't get leather seats.
-They are hotter in the summer and colder in the winter than the cloth seats and don't hold up as well and cost more.
-The seat heaters and the headlight washers (wipers) are well worth the small extra they cost.
+We also didn't get leather seats or metallic paint.
+Leather seats are hotter in the summer and colder in the winter than the cloth seats, don't hold up as well, and cost more.
+The seat heaters and the headlight washers are well worth the small extra they cost.
+Also, the light interior with the dark dash is great.
+The dark dash has minimal relection on the windshield and the light interior is much less depressing than the dark interior.

-We have kept each Volvo at least 120,000 miles and then sold it privately for at least 1/3 of what we paid for it by advertising one day in the Reading, PA, newspaper and then selling to the first person that came to look at it.
-All except one (an 1800E) were 122/240/850/V70 series wagons which added to the ease with which we were able to sell them.
+We have kept each 122/240 Volvo at least 120,000 miles and then sold it privately for at least 1/3 of what we paid for it by advertising one day in the Reading, PA, newspaper and then selling to the first person that came to look at it.
+All except one (an 1800E) were 122/240/850 series wagons which added to the ease with which we were able to sell them.
 (The 1800E sold for more than we paid for it.)
-We drive the 850/V70 series wagons at least 180,000 miles before we sell them and they still keep their value.
+We drive the 850/V70 series wagons at least 180,000 miles before we sell them and they still keep their value well.

-We had a '93 850 sedan and have a '95 850 wagon.
-I drove my '93 Volvo 850 sedan 185,000 miles over mountain roads, Interstate highways, and city driving.
-It averaged over 25 MPG and got 29 MPG highway.
-I had four problems: 1) the radio antenna had a poor connection when new and had to be replaced, 2) the gas struts that hold the trunk lid open got weak at 80,000 miles and had to be replaced, 3) the throttle linkage would stick if not cleaned until a Volvo tech found an adjustment* that was out of tolerance and 4) at 145,000 miles the automatic transmission had to be replaced.
+We had a '93 850 sedan and '95 850 wagon.
+We drove each Volvo over 180,000 miles over mountain roads, Interstate highways, and city driving.
+They averaged over 25 MPG and got 29 MPG highway.
+The '93 had four problems: 1) the radio antenna had a poor connection when new and had to be replaced, 2) the gas struts that hold the trunk lid open got weak at 80,000 miles and had to be replaced, 3) the throttle linkage would stick if not cleaned until a Volvo tech found an adjustment* that was out of tolerance and 4) at 145,000 miles the automatic transmission had to be replaced.
 The automatic transmission is a weak point of the '93 850, but 145,000 miles is not too bad.
 The original Michelin tires were a high performance tire and only got 25,000 miles.
-I have a high mileage Michelin tires now and they get over 40,000 miles to a set.
-It drives extremely well in all environments.
+I got high mileage Michelin tires and they got over 40,000 miles to a set.
+The 850s drove extremely well in all environments.
 The engine and automatic transmission work extremely well together with very smooth shifts.
 The standard climate control system is very effective in the heat of the day, on cold nights, during rain storms and in the "blizzard of '93" and the "blizzard of '96".

-I have driven 10 Volvos over a period of 30 years and 1,200,000 miles and only had one (1974 245DL) that required any major work, but since the 850 was a new model, I covered myself by getting the 100,000 mile/6 year extended warranty which covered (almost) everything.
+I have driven 11 Volvos over a period of 45 years and 1,370,000 miles and only had one (1974 245DL) that required any major work, but since the 850 was a new model, I covered myself by getting the 100,000 mile/6 year extended warranty on the '93 which covered (almost) everything.
 The extended warranty covered the struts for the trunk.

-My wife now has 141,000 miles on her '95 850 wagon and is equally delighted.
-She has had two problems.
+We didn't get the extended warranty on the '95 and that was a wise decision.
+After putting 180,000 miles on the '95 850 wagon we had three problems.
 The car had a very slow oil seal leak which Volvo fixed under warranty.
 At 110,00 miles the pnp switch on the transmission was causing the check engine light to come on and was replaced.
+At 150,000 miles the AC condenser and evaporator were replaced.

-I feel that the 850 is a bargain for a vehicle with antilock brakes, 4 air bags, side impact protection, a strong history of engineering for durability, low injury rates and low death rates, good gas mileage, good handling, efficient use of space, good comfort, good accommodation to different people, and a design which gives the driver a feeling of safety, strength and confidence.
+I feel that the 850s were a bargain for a vehicle with antilock brakes, 4 air bags, side impact protection, a strong history of engineering for durability, low injury rates and low death rates, good gas mileage, good handling, efficient use of space, good comfort, good accommodation to different people, and a design which gives the driver a feeling of safety, strength and confidence.

 After 9 years and 185,000 miles we sold the '93 850 for $5,000.
 It sold to the second family that looked at it.
 Immediately after it sold, the first family that looked at it called to say they wanted it, but it was too late.
-We now are thoroughly enjoying our V70 XC which has 101,000 miles.
-It hasn't had any problems.
-The AWD and extra clearance are great.
-We still have the '95 850 also.
-There is a difference in the headlight design between the two.
-The high beams on the 850 are best, but the low beams on the XC are best.
+After 16 years and 180,000 miles we sold the '95 850 also.

 My throttle would stick in the off position.
 It became especially scary when I was in cruise.
 If while in cruise I went down a hill the throttle would go to the off position and stick.
 Then after I went to the bottom of the hill, the cruise control would try to advance the throttle to keep the speed at the set point and it couldn't.
 The car would slow down.
 Then when it slowed down enough, the cruise would suddenly apply enough force to pop the throttle free and it would suddenly accelerate up to the set speed.
 It was an unsettling experience.